Oliver Tree

-Oliver Tree Nickell (born June 29, 1993) is an American singer, record producer, and comedian.
+Oliver Tree Nickell (born June 29, 1993) is an American singer-songwriter, record producer, rapper, and filmmaker.
 Born in Santa Cruz, California, Tree signed to Atlantic Records in 2017 after his song "When I'm Down" went viral and released his debut studio album Ugly Is Beautiful in 2020.
 He achieved international recognition with his songs "Life Goes On" in 2021, and "Miss You" in 2022.
-He released his second studio album Cowboy Tears on February 18, 2022.
+He released his second studio album Cowboy Tears on February 18, 2022, and his third studio album Alone in a Crowd was released on September 29, 2023.

 Early life

 Oliver Tree Nickell was born on June 29, 1993, in Santa Cruz, California.
-He has said he took "piano lessons at three years old, [began] songwriting the next year, and [had] an album written by age six."

 Tree studied business at San Francisco State University for two years.

 Career

 2010–2016: Early career and hiatus

-Oliver launched his solo recording career as "Tree" in 2010.
+Tree launched his solo recording career as "Tree" in 2010.
 By then, he had made presentations for performances such as Skrillex and Zeds Dead.
-He initially self-released his music, releasing an album called "Splitting Branches" but signed with R&S Records in 2011.
+He initially self-released his music, releasing an album called "Splitting Branches" in early 2013.
 He sang and played guitar in a ska band called Irony, which was his first experience performing.
-Under the pseudonym Kryph, Tree produced dubstep for a brief period of time and performed at festivals such as Wobbleland 2011 in San Francisco.
-He performed shows opening for acts such as Tyler, the Creator, Nero, and Frank Ocean, and released music under his pseudonym, Tree.
+He would produce dubstep for a brief period of time, as well as performing at music festivals such as Wobbleland 2011 in San Francisco.
+He mainly released music under the pseudonym "Tree".

-At age 18, Tree signed up with London-based R&S Records and released his debut EP, Demons.
+At age 20, Tree signed up with the London-based R&S Records and released his debut EP, Demons in August 2013.
 The EP gained some recognition after Radiohead lead singer Thom Yorke approved of his cover of their song "Karma Police".
 Tree eventually found himself on hiatus as he went back to school, studying music technology at the California Institute of the Arts.